HollyPony/react-context-reducer/README.md

 // ################################

-import { ReducerProvider, } from 'react-context-reducer'
+import { ReducerProvider, } from '@kifs-react/context-reducer'

 import { Component } from './Component'